orcnog/orcnog-card-viewer/README.md

 ## v0.4.0
 Updates compatibility to v13.
 Adds ability to draw multiple cards via macro / API.
 Now arranges multiple cards in a slight arc.
 Improves the perspective rotation so when the mouse is farthest, the rotation is slowest.
 Improves the positioning of the sparkles in the bg.
 Fixes a bug that made the module unusable in Firefox.
 Updates the README.

+## v0.4.1
+Update macros with UI notifications when Card Viewer module is not active.